Poaching, in the United States?! Impossible, right?

 Operation Wild Web, an investigation into the illegal sale of wildlife, run by the Humane Society of the United States and U.S. Law Enforcement agents, discovered a staggering amount of animals being illegally traded online.
 This special team discovered animals, including an endangered jaguar posted on Craigslist for $19,000.
 Virtual poachers were even selling the federally protected scrub jay via Craigslist.
 Since the discovery of this online animal market, over 154 sales have been busted.

-4. Shark Finning in California
+4. Shark Finning

 5. Deer Poaching